open-ephys/onix-bonsai-onix1-docs/articles/hardware/breakout/heartbeat.md

 device: heartbeat
 ---

-The breakout board provides a heartbeat function that prevents the breakout board from blocking.
-It must be enabled so that the software doesn't wait forever to receive data if the hardware isn't transmitting data (i.e. if no data sources are enabled).
-In practice, you can ignore the Heartbeat functionality after confirming it's enabled.
+ONIX has a single special devce, called a heartbeat, that produces data at regular intervals and is always enabled.
+When data is read from the hardware by software, the reading thread will block until enough data has been produced by the hardware.
+If no devices are enabled, the sofware would block forever.
+The heartbeat prevents this from happening since it is always enabled and always producing data.
+In practice, you can ignore the Heartbeat functionality.
 The following excerpt from the Breakout Board [example workflow](xref:breakout_workflow) demonstrates how to observe the heartbeat functionality.

 ::: workflow
 ![/workflows/hardware/breakout/heartbeat.bonsai workflow](../../../workflows/hardware/breakout/heartbeat.bonsai)